etcinitd/azure-openshift/README.md

-# RedHat Openshift Enterprise cluster on Azure
+# Red Hat OpenShift Container Platform on Azure

 When creating the RedHat Openshift Enterprise Cluster on Azure, you will need a SSH RSA key for access.